 It is the responsibility of the Spearhead dealer to provide instruction on the safe installation, operation and maintenance of the machine in the first instance.
-Further training is available from Spearhead Machinery Ltd on request, at cost
+Further training is available from Spearhead Machinery Ltd on request, at cost.

-Tractor Requirements
+Tractor requirements

-- Check your tractor size and minimum weight on the Specification table (page 6) - Before hitching, ensure position control is selected.
+- Check your tractor size and minimum weight on the Specification table (page 5). - Before hitching, ensure position control is selected.
 DO NOT attempt to hitch in draft control. - Set wheel width as wide as possible. - Front and offside ballast weight is to be fitted within tractor manufacturer's recommended requirements. - Check chains and stabilisers must be in good working order to hold the machine firmly.
 Do not operate without ensuring that chains and stabilisers are tight. - Spearhead particularly recommend 'turn buckle' type stabiliser. - Before fitting a front mounted machine to your tractor, seek advice from your manufacturer or dealer to check it's suitability and whether additional linkage, ballast, or weight requirements may be needed.

-- A linkage isolation facility is necessary for all models.
-Set linkage lift rods to an equal length. - All machines require a 12v fused supply.
+- All machines require a 12v fused supply.
 A 30 amp DIN connector is provided, but if not, the lead should be taken directly to the vehicle battery.
 Avoid cigarette lighter plugs as they are unsuitable.
 The supply cable has a red wire for positive (+ve) and black wire for negative (-ve) - Spearhead particularly recommend "Category 2" three point linkage of ball end type, we do not advise the use of claw type hitching.
 The quick release latches should be checked, if worn or insecure they may cause accidental damage or personal injury if the machine becomes detached. - The machine is sold to suit Cat.
 2 linkage, some modification may be necessary before mounting on Category 3 linkage. - Ensure tractor link arms can be isolated from accidental lifting.